ray-cast/trianglepacker/README.md

 trianglepacker.hpp is a C++11/17 single required source file, that help to packs triangles of a 3D mesh into a texture, this method is a fast greedy algorithm, the output is looks like a blender's lightmappack, and the quality is near the blender.

-the library can support rectangle pack, when part of input indices are converted from a quad to two triangles, that two triangle become combined and can result in a quad, see the below images.
+the library can supports rectangle pack, when part of input indices are converted from a quad to two triangles, that two triangle become combined and can result in a quad, see the below images.